As of 1/17/17, we now refer to "apps" as "projects."

 SELECT COUNT(DISTINCT amplitude_id) from events123 WHERE event_type = 'signedUp' AND DATE(event_time)='2017-04-06';

 Obtaining a List of Users

-If you want to see who the set of active users are, rather than simply how many, you can obtain the list of user ids (which, depending on your project, may be a list of user email addresses, login names, etc).
+If you want to see who the set of active users are, rather than simply how many, then you can obtain the list of User IDs (which, depending on your project, may be a list of user email addresses, login names, etc).
 The query is the same except for the beginning:

 SELECT DISTINCT user_id FROM events123 WHERE DATE(event_time) = '2017-04-06';

 Note that we use user_id instead of amplitude_id because user_id is the identifier that your project recognizes (e.g. user email addresses, login names, etc) while amplitude_id is Amplitude's internal ID for users, which is not meaningful outside of Amplitude use.

 This modification above returns a table with one User ID per row, so if your project has thousands (or more) users per day, this can be a very long table.
 Note: It is often more useful to save the results of the query in a file instead of just viewing it the Redshift terminal.
 To do this, simply type the following command in the Redshift prompt:

 All query results for the remainder of your Redshift session will be written to the file “your_file_name.csv” on your local machine.
 To stop writing queries to the file, quit your session with: